DanielDiazHernandezPP/ProntoPagaDocs/docs/Cómo empezar/welcome.md

 deprecated: false
 hidden: false
 metadata:
-  title: Welcome to ProntoPaga Docs
+  title: Bienvenido a ProntoPaga Docs | ProntoPaga Docs
   description: >-
     ProntoPaga's API allows you to integrate various payment methods quickly and efficiently, with detailed documentation to guide you through the process.